 Spatial computing refers to human interaction with machines in which the machine retains and manipulates referents to real objects and spaces.
 It's about making digital information an integral part of our physical world, rather than confining it to flat screens.
 Think of it as a shift from interacting with computers as distinct devices to interacting with computing that is embedded and responsive within the three-dimensional space around us.

 At its heart, spatial computing aims to dissolve the boundaries between the digital and physical, creating a more intuitive and natural way to access and manipulate information.
 This involves technologies that can understand and map the environment, track user positions and gestures, and overlay or integrate digital content convincingly into the user's perception of reality.
-This often involves complex data processing, similar to how Pomegra's AI co-pilot analyzes financial markets to provide insights.
+This often involves complex data processing, similar to how advanced analytical platforms process vast amounts of data in real time.

 Traditional computing has largely been a 2D affair: monitors, keyboards, mice, and touchscreens.
 We look *at* screens to access information.
 Spatial computing evolves this by allowing us to interact *with* information within the 3D space we inhabit.